-Project title Visualizing microtubule remodelling in differentiating cells Project summary Embryonic stem cells and induced stem cells are characterised by their ability to differentiate into all cell types of the adult body, called pluripotency.
-The overall aim of this project is to unravel how the architecture of the microtubule network regulates the differentiation process of such cells.
-To address this question, the inner skeleton of pluripotent cells in the living mouse embryo will be fluorescently labelled.
-The real-time changes of the microtubule network will be imaged as the cells start to differentiate in the developing embryo.
+Project title Visualising microtubule remodelling in pluripotent cells Project summary Pluripotent cells hold an incomparable potential for regenerative medicine by being able to be transformed into any cell type the adult body is made of.
+They can be found in the early mammalian embryo or be produced in a dish as induced pluripotent stem cells (iPSCs).
+The overall aim of this project is to unravel how the architecture of the microtubule cytoskeleton regulates pluripotency and the subsequent differentiation processes of such cells.
+To address this question, the inner skeleton of pluripotent cells in the living mouse embryo or human iPSCs will be fluorescently labelled.
+The real-time changes of the microtubule network will be imaged as the pluripotent cells start to differentiate in the developing embryo or in vitro .
 The specific aims are to determine the origin, speed and directionality of microtubule growth and the functional consequences in pluripotent versus differentiated cells.
-Main techniques Live imaging, cloning, cell culture, mouse embryo handling, computational image analysis Group leader Jennifer Zenker Supervisor Jennifer Zenker
+Main techniques Live imaging, cloning, cell culture, mouse embryo handling, computational image analysis.
+Group leader Jennifer Zenker Supervisor Jennifer Zenker